giovanniboscu/continuous-section-field/actions-examples/tutorial-actions.md

 - 2D plots at those same positions
 - exporting the end sections

-Defining station sets avoids repeating the raw numbers everywhere.
+Defining station sets avoids repeating raw numbers everywhere.

 In this example we define: